nawarian/The-PHP-Website/source/_posts_en/7-quick-php-set-up-with-docker.blade.md

 Here I'll show you some gists on my basic set up for bootstraping php applications.

-As you probably saw from [my previous post about TDD](/en/issue/real-life-tdd-php), I care a lot about testing and I hope this set up will also support you with removing possible barriers you might have for testing too.

 **My biggest goal here, is that you'll bookmark this post** so you can come back, copy and paste stuff from here and start your new applications